 About the Major

-Wesleyan’s American Studies Department provides a broad grounding in the study of the United States in a hemispheric and global context.
-American Studies majors draw on the intellectual resources of a variety of disciplines-anthropology, English, history, religion, sociology, as well as interdisciplinary programs such as Latin American Studies, African American studies, and feminist, gender, and sexuality studies.
+Wesleyan’s Department of American Studies provides a broad grounding in the study of the United States in a hemispheric and global context.
+American studies majors draw on the intellectual resources of a variety of departments including anthropology, English, history, religion, and sociology, as well as interdisciplinary programs such as Latin American studies, African American studies, and feminist, gender, and sexuality studies.
 Individually designed concentrations, which are the hallmark of the department, allow students to forge interdisciplinary approaches to the particular issues that interest them, from visual culture and aesthetics to racial politics and gender systems.

-Majors in American Studies must take 10 courses to complete the major, or 11 if they are honors candidates.
-(Beginning with the class of 2016, 11 courses, 12 for honor candidates, will be required.)
-The department recommends that first-year students and sophomores considering the major enroll in one of the below, mentioned survey courses.
-Each of these courses offers an introduction and overview of important issues and questions in American Studies and would be a solid foundation for advanced work in the major.
-Recommended courses include Early North America to 1763 (HIST237), The Long 19th-Century in the United States (HIST239), The United States since 1901 (HIST240), American Literature from the Colonial Period to the Civil War (ENGL203), and American Literature,1865−1945 (ENGL204).
+Majors in American studies must take 11 courses (12 for honor candidates).
+The department recommends that first-year students and sophomores considering the major enroll in a survey course.
+These courses offer an introduction and overview of important issues and questions in American studies and provide a solid foundation for advanced work in the major.

-A concentration within American Studies is an intellectually coherent plan of study, developed in consultation with an advisor, that explores in detail a specific aspect of the culture(s) and society of the United States.
-It may be built around a discipline (like history, literary criticism, government, sociology), a field (such as cultural studies, ethnic studies, queer studies), or a “problematic” (such as ecology and culture, politics and culture).
+A concentration within American studies is an intellectually coherent plan of study (developed in consultation with an advisor) that explores in detail a specific aspect of the culture(s) and society of the United States.
+It may be built around a discipline (including history, literary criticism, government, or sociology), a field (such as cultural studies, ethnic studies, or queer studies), or a “problematic” (such as ecology and culture or politics and culture).
 As models and inspiration for prospective concentrators, we have developed descriptions of seven standing concentrations—queer studies, race and ethnicity, cultural studies, material culture, visual culture, historical studies, and literary studies—that we encourage majors to select or adapt.
-Some majors choose a disciplinary concentration; others devise their own concentrations.
-Among the latter in recent years have been concentrations in urban studies, gender studies, education, and environmental studies.
-In addition, to ensure chronological breadth, majors must take at least one course (among electives or as a course taken to fulfill the senior requirement) that focuses on American culture(s) in the period before 1900.
+Majors may also devise their own concentrations.
+Among the latter in recent years have been concentrations in urban studies, disability studies, media studies, social justice, education, and environmental studies.
+In addition, to ensure chronological breadth, majors must include in their major at least one course that focuses on American culture(s) in the period before 1900.

-Comparative Americas courses.
-Students are also asked to consolidate the comparative Americas focus by taking two courses that build on the foundation supplied in AMST200.
-Comparative Americas electives, when appropriate, may be counted toward a concentration.
-A senior seminar, essay, or thesis that utilizes a hemispheric perspective may count as a comparative Americas course.
+Students are also asked to consolidate a hemispheric/transnational American studies focus by taking two courses that build on the comparative foundation supplied in AMST200.
+Hemispheric Americas and transnational American studies courses are identified on the AMST website.
+Courses used to meet this requirement may also, as appropriate, be counted toward concentration, elective, or senior seminar requirements.
+A senior essay or thesis that utilizes a hemispheric or transnational American studies approach may count toward this requirement.